cirosantilli/linux-cheat/desktop/index.md

 Default DE for Ubuntu 12.04+.

+###unity window manager

 Default window manager: Ubuntu 13.04 ships with 2 compiz *and* metacity, the choice depends on your hardware support: <http://askubuntu.com/questions/24977/why-does-ubuntu-use-two-window-managers-compiz-and-metacity>

+Most modern laptops have enough hardware for compiz.

+You can decide which one is use via:

+    ps -A | grep -e compiz -e metacity

+###unity panel

+Named: unity-panel-service.

+An important part of Unity (basically the only distinctive feature of most DEs)

 ##kde